glesaine/learning_phrasal_verb/README.md

 ```
 ### Installing

-You just have to download the repository.
+You just have to download the repository and the prerequisites.

 ## Running the tests

-Once you are in the right directory.
+Open your terminal, once you are in the right directory, type the following command:

 ```
 $ python3 manage.py runserver